monogon-dev/NetMeta/README.md

 The different pros/cons between these and a more informations about the ingest of events can be found [here](doc/ingest.md)

+NetMeta also allows to integrate FastNetMon Attack notifications on the Dashboards.
+The docs to setup this and other Grafana related settings can be found [here](doc/grafana.md)

 Sampling rate is detected automatically.
 Different devices with different sampling rates can be mixed.
 IPv6 is fully supported throughout the stack.